 See here how to set the channel on the OUTBREAK.

 Some modules have a MIDI-learn function.
 When you activate this, and then press a key on your keyboard that sends a note on message, the midi-channel and the pressed key will be set and stored automatically.
 See the manual for each module for more information.

 The manikk modules that have MIDI capabilities have a pin-strip on the backside.

-Here you will connect the MIDI dongle to get MIDI input to the module.
+Here you will connect the MIDI cable (OUTBREAK only) or the output from any of the MIDI THRU modules to get MIDI input to the module.

-Most (or all) modules will only use MIDI input and no MIDI output.
+Most modules will only use MIDI input and no MIDI output.

 NOTE!
 See the manual fore each individual module.
 This is a general description.